ChronosServer/Chronos-Bot/README.md

         - purge | delete selected amount of messages
         - restart | restart server with bot reloading
         - webserver | upload/delete/list files on the webserver
+        - statTransfer | transfer stats from one player to another
 * Member only
     * The bot member role id can be specified in config.json
         - region | sends specified region file over discord